qutip/qutip-jax/doc/source/autodiff.rst

 .. note::

-   The functionality demonstrated in this example is currently available only in the development (`dev.major`) branch of QuTiP.
-Ensure you are using the appropriate version if you wish to replicate these results.

    The automatic differentiation (`jax.grad`) in `mcsolve` does not support parallel map operations.
    To ensure accurate gradient computations, please use the default serial execution instead of parallel mapping within `mcsolve`.